 "These guidelines are exceedingly clear and comprehensive.
 I think this will be an indispensable resource for caregivers in a wide range of care settings, and also be accessible for the general public," said Rebekah Mannix, MD, MPH, Assistant Professor of Pediatrics, Boston Children's Hospital, Harvard Medical School, Boston, MA.

 The complete list of panel experts is credited in the guidelines, including the chair of the 2012 Zurich Concussion in Sport Conference, the co-founder and director of the Brain Injury Centre (Harvard University), the chair of the American Academy of Neurology Concussion Guidelines, the developer of commonly used post-concussion tools (ACE, PCSI), community- and school-based experts and organizational stakeholders, as well as the project sponsor, the Ontario Neurotrauma Foundation.

-More information: The guidelines are free and available at www.onf.org/documents/guidelin… pediatric-concussion and www.concussionsontario.org/gui… pediatric-concussion
+The guidelines are free and available at www.onf.org/documents/guidelines-for-pediatric-concussion and www.concussionsontario.org/guidelines-for-pediatric-concussion